Kalsaria-C/em-omc/logging-analytics/alarms-detection-rules-la/la-overview/la-overview.md

       * Log Explorer will display all the logs ingested using the **Service Connector Flow** in previous steps of this task.
       ![sc-take-me-to-log-explorer](./images/sc-take-me-to-log-explorer.png)

-## (Reading Exercise Only) Task 5: Ingesting logs using Management Agent
+## Task 5: Ingesting logs using Management Agent

 > **Note** : **No action is needed from the user as this is only reading exercise.**